enso-org/enso/README.md

 ### Getting Started

 * Download Enso from the [GitHub Releases](https://github.com/enso-org/ide/releases).
-* Follow [the 101 tutorial](https://github.com/enso-org/tutorial_101) to take your first steps with Enso.
+* Follow [the Enso 101 tutorial](https://github.com/enso-org/tutorial_101) to take your first steps with Enso.
+* Watch [the Enso YouTube tutorials](https://www.youtube.com/playlist?list=PLk8NuufOVK01GhaObYr1_gqeASlkj2um0) to learn more and improve your skills.
 * [Keep up with the latest updates](https://medium.com/@enso_org) with our developer blog, or subscribe to the [mailing list](http://eepurl.com/bRru9j).
-* Join us in the [Enso Discord](https://discord.gg/enso) to get help, share use cases, and meet other Enso users.
+* Join us in the [Enso Discord](https://discord.gg/enso) to get help, share use cases, meet the team behind Enso and other Enso users.

 <br/>